henrivrod/handl/Readme.md

 ### Other files

-- `test.ml`: top-level file to test and run the scanner
+- `test.ml`: top-level file to test and run the scanner/parser
 - `test2.ml`: the file to test the semantic checker
+- 'helloWorld.hdl': example text to input to parser